-Each of these metrics serves a different purpose and may be used at different levels in the organization to express the performance of a process in meeting the organization's or customer's requirements.
+Each of these metrics serves a different purpose and may be used at different levels in the organization to express the performance of a process in meeting the organization's (or customer's) requirements.
+These are some key metrics used in Six Sigma.
+We will discuss each in detail as we go through the course.

 - Defects

 - Defects per unit (DPU)

 - Parts per million (PPM)

 - Defects per million opportunities (DPMO)

-- Rolled Throughput Yield (RTY)
+- Rolled Throughput yield (RTY)

 - First Time Yield (FTY)

-- · Sigma (s)
+- Sigma(s)